 You will be driving entirely along the coastal road D8 from Split via Omis, Makarska to Ploce (border Croatia – Bosnia and Herzegovina) and from there all the way to Dubrovnik.
 Or vice-versa if you’re going from Dubrovnik to Split.

-The distance is shorter this way (some 212 kilometers), but it will take a bit longer – 4 hours at least.
+The distance is shorter this way (some 212 kilometers), but it will take a bit longer – 4 hours at least since you also have to go through customs in Bosnia (twice).

 But this route takes you along the coast, with some impressive views over the seas and it’s worth it if you’re not in a hurry and you want to save several euros in the process.

-Have in mind that driving (or taking the bus as recommended above involves crossing into Bosnia-Herzegovina where you will get your passport checked and even though it’s usually really fast, you can never really anticipate a crowd so you can end up spending a lot more time at the border.
+Keep in mind that driving (or taking the bus as recommended above) involves crossing into Bosnia-Herzegovina where you will get your passport checked and even though it’s usually really fast, you can never really anticipate a crowd so you can end up spending a lot more time at the border.

 Dubrovnik to Split by Sea (Ferry)

-This is certainly the most natural way to get to Dubrovnik or the other way around, the most exciting and most scenic way, particularly for those deciding on island hoping, visiting different islands and buying separate ferry (catamaran) tickets.
+This is certainly the most natural way to get to Split from Dubrovnik or the other way around, the most exciting and most scenic, particularly for those deciding on island hopping.

 The ferry ride from Dubrovnik to Split is not the fastest way to get there, taking anything between 4 – 6 hours (depending on the company you choose).